cloudflare/trie-hard/README.md

 The next node is the one at **index = 1** in the current node's child array.

-The reason this works may actually easier to understand with a larger example.
+The reason this works may actually be easier to understand with a larger example.
 Consider this node from a larger trie (unrelated to our original example).

 ```rust
 TrieNode {